 As beautiful as that soliloquy is, as one commentator has observed, “before Shakespeare wrote it, God was it!”

-Normally, tomorrow we would honor Our Lady under the title of her Immaculate Heart; that is not possible this year since June 29 is the Solemnity of Saints Peter and Paul (I’m sure Our Lady will be joining us joyfully in honoring the foundation stones of the Church of Rome!).
-However, it is still good to reflect on the Immaculate Heart of Mary.
-Why?
-Because the feasts of the Sacred Heart of Jesus and the Immaculate Heart of Mary are not placed in the liturgical calendar by coincidence but by the careful plan of the Church.
+Tomorrow we honor Our Lady under the title of her Immaculate Heart.
+The feasts of the Sacred Heart of Jesus and the Immaculate Heart of Mary are not placed by each other in the liturgical calendar by coincidence but by the careful plan of the Church.
 Because the heart of Jesus began beating beneath the heart of His Blessed Mother.
 Because her heart, in turn, took form from the creative Word and Power of the Heart of God.
 Two hearts beating as one.
 Because God became Mercy Incarnate within the spotless womb of the Virgin Mary.